alpha-bytes/zs50-content/lectures/week4.md

 #### Structs vs. Classes

 #### Hashes
+What is a hash or, more appropriately, a `hash function`?
+Anything that can map data of an arbitrary length (x) to data of a fixed length (y), such that any unique input *x* results in a unique output *y*.

+Where used in SF?
+Think implementation of `sosl`.

 - Indexed fields in SF
 - How can we implement own hash table in SF?
     - `Map<Object, List<Object>>`